Online Safety for Kids

 Enable YouTube Restricted Mode and Install YouTube Kids

-Similar to social media, children under 13 should have their own YouTube account.
+Similar to social media, children under 13 should not have their own YouTube account.
 Yet, there is a tonne of content specifically designed for children.
 Chances are, you've been in a pinch, found Junior's favourite show on YouTube and planted him in from of the screen just so you have had some peace.

 I'm not knocking you.
 I've been there myself.